City of Utrecht What works: studying the effects of fewer rules in social assistance

 Aim of the study

 Researchers from Utrecht University will investigate the different effects that a different approach can have on welfare recipients.
-They will look at whether people find work more quickly and/or participate in society more actively (e.g. by doing volunteer work).
-They will also study the effect on participants’ health, on their financial situation, and whether welfare recipients are more or less satisfied with their own situation.
+They look at whether people find work more quickly and/or participate in society more actively (e.g. by doing volunteer work).
+They also study the effect on participants’ health, on their financial situation, and whether welfare recipients are more or less satisfied with their own situation.

 Four research groups